by Henry John Steiner

 Historian of Sleepy Hollow

 Chick was present and in uniform during the Pearl Harbor attack on December 7, 1941.
-On the day before Veteran’s Day in 1999—nineteen years ago—I interviewed my friend, Armando “Chick” Galella at his home in Sleepy Hollow.
+On the day before Veteran’s Day in 1999—roughly twenty years ago—I interviewed my friend, Armando “Chick” Galella at his home in Sleepy Hollow.
 The article below was the result of that interview.
 Chick is one of the few still living who can say he witnessed the attack, the event which launched the United States into World War II.

 Chick Galella’s family moved to 26 Barnhart Avenue in 1922 when he was only one.
 He and his older brothers, Frank and Alfred, were still very young when their father died on December 3, 1923.
 The Depression hit the United States before Chick reached his adolescence.
 Money was tight, but North Tarrytown seemed like a place where friends were always invited to dinner.
 As a youth he was slight of build; that is how he got the nick name, “Chick.”